-It is currently unclear how the IRA will be implemented but is likely to have a significant impact on the pharmaceutical industry.
-Further, the Biden administration released an additional executive order on October 14, 2022, directing HHS to submit a report on how the Center for Medicare and Medicaid Innovation can be further leveraged to test new models for lowering drug costs for Medicare and Medicaid beneficiaries.
-It is unclear whether this executive order or similar policy initiatives will be implemented in the future.
 We expect that additional U.S. federal healthcare reform measures to be adopted in the future, could limit the amounts that the U.S. federal government will pay for healthcare products and services, which could result in reduced demand for our current or any future product candidates or additional pricing pressures.
-If we or any third parties we may engage are slow or unable to adapt to changes in existing or new requirements or policies, or if we or such third parties are not able to maintain regulatory compliance, our current or any future product candidates we may develop may lose any regulatory approval that may have been obtained and we may not achieve or sustain profitability.
+If we or any third parties we may engage are slow or unable to adapt to changes in existing or new requirements or policies, or if we or such third parties are not able to maintain regulatory compliance, our current or any future product candidates we may have been obtained and we may not achieve or sustain profitability.

 Further, any reduction in reimbursement from Medicare or other government programs may result in a similar reduction in payments from private payors.
-The implementation of cost containment measures or other healthcare reforms may prevent us from being able to generate revenue, attain profitability or commercialize our products.
+Implementing cost containment measures or other healthcare reforms may prevent us from generating revenue, attaining profitability or commercializing our products.
 For additional information on healthcare reform, see the section titled "Information about the Company-Government Regulation and Product Approval."

 In the EU, similar political, economic and regulatory developments may affect our ability to profitably commercialize current or any future product candidates, if approved.
 In addition to continuing pressure on prices and cost containment measures, legislative developments at the EU or member state level may result in significant additional requirements or obstacles that may increase our operating costs.
 In international markets, reimbursement and healthcare payment systems vary significantly by country, and many countries have instituted price ceilings on specific products and therapies.
 There have been, and likely will continue to be, legislative and regulatory proposals at the foreign, U.S. federal and state levels directed at broadening the availability of healthcare and containing or lowering the cost of healthcare.
-The implementation of cost containment measures or other healthcare reforms may prevent us from being able to generate revenue, attain profitability, or commercialize our products.
 Such reforms could have an adverse effect on anticipated revenue from product candidates that we may successfully develop and for which we may obtain regulatory approval and may affect our overall financial condition and ability to develop product candidates.